forcedotcom/pub-sub-api/java/README.md

 ## Implementation
 - This repo can be used as a reference point for clients looking to create a Java app to integrate with Pub/Sub API.
 Note that the project structure and the examples included in this repo are intended for demo purposes only and clients are free to implement their own Java apps in any way they see fit.
+- The Generic Subscribe RPC example creates a long-lived subscription.
+After all requested events are received, it sends a new `FetchRequest` to keep the subscription alive and the client listening to new events.
-- The Subscribe RPC examples demonstrates a basic flow control strategy where a new `fetchRequest` is sent only after the requested number of events in the previous `fetchRequest(s)` are received.
+- The Generic Subscribe RPC example demonstrates a basic flow control strategy where a new `FetchRequest` is sent only after the requested number of events in the previous `FetchRequest(s)` are received.
 Custom flow control strategies can be implemented as needed.
 More info on flow control available [here](https://developer.salesforce.com/docs/platform/pub-sub-api/guide/flow-control.html).
+- The Generic Subscribe RPC example demonstrates error handling.
+After an exception occurs, it attempts to resubscribe after the last received event by implementing Binary Exponential Backoff.
+The example processes events and sends the retry requests asynchronously.
+If the error is an invalid replay ID,  it tries to resubscribe since the earliest stored event in the event bus.
+See the `onError()` method in `Subscribe.java`.

 # Limitations
 1. No guarantees that streams will remain open with `PublishStream` examples - Pub/Sub API has idle timeouts and will close idle streams.
 If a stream is closed while running these examples, you will most likely need to stop and restart.